Workshop Trip to Chicago

 Huge thanks to the TTIC organizers and all the speakers/panelists for an inspiring program.
 Grateful to UF Data Studio and my mentors for the guidance that shaped AfriVox. also thanks to travel support/sponsors that helped make this trip possible.

-If you’re interested in collaborating on accent-aware evaluation or trying the AfriVox starter kit, reach out—I’m happy to share scripts and notes.
+If you’re interested in collaborating on accent-aware evaluation, generation, or trying the AfriVox starter kit, reach out—I’m happy to share scripts and notes.

 Proudly Funded By